 UPVC windows will last longer if they are correctly maintained.
 This includes cleaning the windows regularly and keeping them free of debris.
 It will help to remove dirt, debris, and pollen, which can damage the window over time.
 Inspecting your windows regularly for any signs of damage, such as cracks, chips, or leaks, is also a good idea.
 If you find any damage, have it repaired or replaced as soon as possible.

 Check on the weather seal for any cracks or holes.
 The seal keeps out moisture and air, which can damage your windows.
 Avoid using harsh chemicals when cleaning.
 Additives such as bleach or ammonia can damage the finish on your window and reduce its lifespan.
-Always use mild, soapy water with a soft micro-fibre cloth to keep your windows clean.
+Always use mild, soapy water with a soft micro-fibre cloth to clean your windows.

 Some signs will signal when it's time to replace your uPVC windows.
 If you can feel cold air coming in through your windows or see water dripping down the outside, it's a sign that they're not adequately insulated.
 This can lead to higher energy bills and uncomfortable living conditions.